Contact Us Today Schedule a Consultation

 This combination is often used in radiated breasts that aren't otherwise candidates for implant reconstruction, or after healing from complications from previous reconstruction.
 The latissimus flap brings healthy skin and tissue to recreate a breast mound, and an implant provides additional volume.

 This technique reshapes existing mastectomy skin and tissue to create a smaller breast mound.
 It's ideal for those avoiding implants who aren't candidates for larger flap procedures.
-(Ask if your surgical team offers this option.)

 If a nipple-sparing mastectomy wasn't possible, you have beautiful options to complete your reconstruction:

+Specialized centers may discuss nerve-sparing or nerve-reconnection techniques.
+Sensation varies depending on the reconstruction method and individual healing.
 Many survivors say completing the areola is the moment their reconstruction feels truly "finished,” even if they've chosen to stay flat.

 Reconstruction is often a process, not a single event.
 The journey typically includes: